 Coursework

-Students select at least three courses (9 credits) from the following options:
+Students select one introductory course (fall or spring) and at least two other courses from the following options:

 Course #Course NameCredits